-Cause Confirming Method Solution The communication between the servo drive and the encoder times out.
+Cause Confirming Method Solution The encoder cable is not connected reliably.
+The communication between the servo drive and the encoder times out.
 Check the wiring of the encoder and power on the servo drive again.
+Check the encoder cable connections.
+Check whether vibration on site is too strong, which loosens the encoder cable and even damages the encoder.
+Replace with a new encoder cable.
+If the fault no longer occurs after cable replacement, the original encoder cable is damaged.
 Check whether the encoder version (H00.04) is set properly.
 Check whether the servo drive software version (H01.00).
-Check the encoder cable connections.
 Replace the servo motor.

-• E740.2: Absolute encoder error Cause:
+• E740.2: Absolute encoder communication error Cause: